Augmenting Deep Classifiers with Polynomial Neural Networks: Polynomials and deep classifiers

-\paragraph{Higher-degree polynomials} can (virtually) approximate any smooth functions.
+\textbf{Higher-degree polynomials} can (virtually) approximate any smooth functions.
 The Weierstrass theorem~\cite{stone1948generalized} and its extension~\cite{nikol2013analysis} (pg 19) guarantee that any smooth function can be approximated by a higher-degree polynomial.

 A recently proposed framework that leverages high-degree polynomials to approximate functions is ${\Pi}$-net~\cite{chrysos2020poly}.
 Each $\Pi-$net block is a polynomial expansion with a pre-determined degree.
 The learnable coefficients of the polynomial are represented with higher-order tensors.
 One of the drawbacks of this method is that the order of the tensor increases linearly with the degree, hence the parameters explode exponentially.
 To mitigate this issue, a coupled tensor decomposition that allows for sharing among the coefficients is utilized.
 Thus, the number of parameters is reduced significantly.
 Although the method is formulated as a complete polynomial, the proposed sharing of the coefficients suppresses its expressive power in favour of model compression.
-The model used for the classification can be expressed with the following recursive relationship\footnote{In the supplementary, we include an inductive proof of how their polynomial expansion that utilizes higher-order tensors is equivalent to \eqref{eq:nosharing_general_poly}; the idea is to convert both expansions into an element-wise format.
-Then, the equivalence is trivial to show and thus how to obtain the tensors from our format.}:
+The model used for the classification can be expressed with the following recursive relationship:

 for an $N^{th}-$degree expansion order with $n=2,\ldots,N$.
 The weight matrices $\bm{A}\matnot{n}, \bm{S}\matnot{n},\bm{B}\matnot{n}$ and the weight vector $\bm{b}$ are learnable parameters, while $\boutvar_{1} = \Big(\bm{A}\matnot{1}^T\binvar\Big) * \Big( \bm{B}\matnot{1}^T\bm{b}\matnot{1} \Big)$.
 The recursive equation can be used to express an arbitrary degree of expansion, while the weight matrices are shared across different degree terms.
 For instance, $\bm{A}\matnot{2}$ is shared by both first and second-degree terms when $N=2$.